mdewilde/chart/README.md

+# Chart.java

-Chart is a Java library that can be used in combination with Chart.js.
+Chart.java is a Java library for use in combination with the excellent [Chart.js](http://www.chartjs.org/) project.

-Use the Chart Java library to generate Chart data and configurations from within your Java application.
+Use the Chart.java library to generate Chart data and configurations from within your Java application.

 All models are annotated to allow for easy JSON export.

-Usage example
+## Usage example

 In Java: